abdonwww/generator-minimizr/app/templates/_README.md

 # <%= projectName %>

-**This is a small collection of minifier taskes that consist of followings:**
+**This is a small collection of minifiers that are comprised of followings:**

 - concat
 - uglify